-The slug body consists almost entirely of the foot (see above).
+The slug body consists almost entirely of the foot (see below).
 The foot fringe circles the upper edge of the foot, and is marked by a continuous groove.

 They breathe through the pneumostome, which is the external opening of the lung on the right side of the body in most slugs, and the left in just a few.
-It can be clearly seen in the photographs below, and in the drawing above.
+It can be clearly seen in the photographs and drawing below.

 The keel, when present, is a raised edge on the midline of the body.